-drastically.
-In fact, the crime rate has gone down 90 percent since the lockout began.
+90 percent since the lockout began.

 But why has lockout been so successful?
-What student availability. does it have that previous tardy policies did not?
-Maybe its success is due to the fact that teachers lockout policy is so concrete.
+What student availability. does it have that previous tardy policies did not? lockout policy is so concrete.

 It's basically a simple policy in which a tardy student is not admitted to class but is instead sent to the cafeteria for the period.
 A student who doesn't report to 'Tockout' is counted as truant by his teacher, says Vice Principal Dr. Lynne Miller.
 A student who accumulates three tardies is assigned to a day of CORE.